NLJinchuriki/supra-starkey-connect/packages/supra-starkey-connect/README.md

 - **Type Safety**: Leveraging TypeScript to ensure type-safe interactions with the StarKey Supra provider.
 - **Event Handling**: Simplified event listeners for account changes, disconnections, and network changes.
-- **Multiple Build Formats**: Supports ESM, CJS, and IIFE builds to cater to different environments.
+- **Multiple Build Formats**: Supports ESM, CJS, and (BROWSER) builds to cater to different environments.
 - **Comprehensive Methods**: Includes methods for connecting, disconnecting, sending transactions, signing messages, and more.
 - **Undocumented Methods Support**: Exposes additional methods that are currently undocumented by StarKey, with the intention to support them fully once more information is available.